I deftly hopped over the cracks and onto the shore, where two kitchen chairs sat on the beach for me to rest on for a minute:

-Why there are so many different mattresses in here is anyone’s guess.
+Why there are so many different mattresses in here is anyone’s guess, but I'd say the power-boating crowd comes here and parties all summer.
 Behind the bar was lots of picnic-type trash:

 Out the back door, the stairs to the second floor are on the outside—another reason I think this was an add-on to an older structure:

 Perhaps this is what’s left of the old keeper’s house that had been “all but destroyed” by vandals?

 This looks more like a living quarters up here on the second story:

 Then again, the rafters up here look fairly old as well, but the plywood sheeting on the back wall looks modern.
 The flooring looks fairly old too.